GuildCrafts/web-development-js/_goals/123-Core_Algorithms.md

 For this reason, developing the ability to do **algorithmic thinking** is a high-value skill.

 In addition, many job interview processes will include some algorithmic problem-solving component, and it is useful to be familiar with some of the most common problems and good approaches to find their solutions.

+To be totally clear, the algorithms you design here are _totally contrived_.
+They are useful to know because interviewers may ask you to solve problems like this (a controversial fact of the software engineering industry), but beyond that it is unlikely that you will _ever_ write a merge sort algorithm as part of a web development job.

+_However_, that doesn't mean that they have no learning value.
+They are still useful as exercises in **critical thinking**, **logic**, and **program design**.

 ## Specifications